 Jacquelyn Benson, RN, CLC, ANLC, IBCLC

 Jacquelyn is a Registered Nurse and Certified Lactation Counselor.
+She is a competency evaluator for the Lactation Counselor training course and has been involved with Healthy Children for nearly two decades in various capacities.
 Her work has focused on maternal/child nursing with an emphasis on the newborn nursery, OB, NICU, and pediatrics.
 As a hospital-based nurse, Jacquelyn has been helping mothers and babies with breastfeeding during their hospital stay.
 Jacquelyn currently resides in New Jersey due west of Manhattan, and works with moms and babies in the community.
 She is blessed with a wonderful husband, two grown children, and a delightful granddaughter.

 Anna Blair, PhD, IBCLC, CLC

 Anna is the Director of Academic Programs at Healthy Children Project’s Center for Breastfeeding.
 As a lactation care provider, Dr. Blair works in a community-based lactation center answering a breastfeeding warmline for three counties and offering face-to-face visits.
 Dr. Blair spent nearly two decades in academia in addition to her work in clinical practice and research.
 She is the author of numerous books and research articles.